Registering as a New Volunteer

 How Long Does it Take to Complete the Initial Registration Process?

-- Typically, if the online procedure is used, the entire process should take no more than three weeks to complete.
+- Typically, the entire process should take no more than three weeks to complete.

 Who is Required to Complete an International Background Check?